yedf2/dtm-dapr-sample/daprpgrpc/README.md

-# sample for dtm to call normal http service deployed by dapr
+# sample for dtm to call normal grpc service deployed by dapr

 ## start dtm
 ``` bash